Forté Foundation

 Sponsor Spotlights: Barclays

-Barclays Capital
+Barclays

-At Barclays Capital, we understand that the global marketplace is changing.
+At Barclays, we understand that the global marketplace is changing.
 In order for us to stand out we have to think along different lines to deliver the most innovative solutions to our clients.
 Having a diverse workforce gives us a valuable competitive edge and allows us to leverage the different perspectives of our employees in order to grow our business.

-Barclays Capital recognizes the role that women play in the success of our firm, and by ensuring that talented women have a seat at the table, we multiply our opportunities for success.
+Barclays recognizes the role that women play in the success of our firm, and by ensuring that talented women have a seat at the table, we multiply our opportunities for success.
 In an effort to encourage, inspire and support women in achieving their career goals, we have established the Women’s Initiatives Network (WiN) in regional and branch offices.
 WiN members help the firm’s diversity mission by leading initiatives related to recruitment, professional development, networking, awareness and community outreach.
 In 2010, for the second consecutive year, WiN hosted its International Women’s Day Conference.
 Members of the firm’s Executive Committee participated in the event which began in Asia Pacific and over the course of the day passed the baton to Europe, and finally the US.

 Our firm is committed to creating an inclusive workplace to attract women from top business schools across the country, and through our campus recruiting efforts; we have introduced a number of new initiatives to meet this goal.

-Barclays Capital continues to partner with organizations such as The Susan G. Komen Breast Cancer Family Outreach, Dress for Success, Women’s Bond Club, Catalyst, and Women in Banking and Finance, along with non profit organizations who assist women, girls and families in need.
+Barclays continues to partner with organizations such as The Susan G. Komen Breast Cancer Family Outreach, Dress for Success, Women’s Bond Club, Catalyst, and Women in Banking and Finance, along with non profit organizations who assist women, girls and families in need.
 Additionally, we have consistently been named to the Working Mother 100 Best Companies list.

 Back to Top